-For both plans, the actuarial assumptions used in the valuation dated July 1, 2016 were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.
+For both plans, the actuarial assumptions were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.

-The following changes in key actuarial assumptions occurred in 2016:
+The following changes in key actuarial assumptions occurred in 2017:

-FRS: The long-term expected rate of return and the discount rate used to determine the total pension liability decreased from 7.65% to 7.60%.
+FRS: The long-term expected rate of return and the discount rate used to determine the total pension liability decreased from 7.60% to 7.10%.

-HIS: The municipal bond index rate and the discount rate used to determine the total pension liability decreased from 3.80% to 2.85%.
+HIS: The municipal bond index rate and the discount rate used to determine the total pension liability increased from 2.85% to 3.58%.

 The long-term expected investment rate of return was not based on historical returns, but instead was based on a forward-looking capital market economic model.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
 For the FRS Pension Plan, the table below summarizes the consulting actuary's assumptions based on the long-term target asset allocation.
-The reduced investment return assumption of 7.60 percent, which was adopted by the Florida Retirement System Actuarial Assumption Conference, conflicts with the consulting actuary's judgment of a reasonable assumption as defined by Actuarial Standards of Practice No. 27.